zopefoundation/z3c.rml/src/z3c/rml/README.txt

 Reportlab Markup Language
 =========================

-This pacakge is a free implementation of the RML markup language developed by Reportlab.
+This package is a free implementation of the RML markup language developed by Reportlab.
 Unfortunately, full compliance cannot be immediately verified, since the RML User Guide is ambiguous, incomplete and even incorrect.
-This pacakge can also not support the commercial extensions to Reportlab.
+This package can also not support the commercial extensions to Reportlab.

 In the course of implementing the specification, I made already some improvements for various tags and added others fully.
 I also tried hard to